aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.25.4 (June 25, 2021) =
+* Improvement: Maybe avoid the "The plugin does not have a valid header" issue.
+* Improvement: Use less code for error display and testing.

 = Version 2.25.3 (June 15, 2021) =
 * Improvement: Avoid a warning message for a debug file participant.